aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 <TabItem value="2" label="GCP">
 In this step, an IaC template is generated in the Terraform format.
-In [the next step](/docs/platform/howto/byoc/create-custom-cloud#deploy-template), you'll deploy this template in your GCP account to acquire a service account ID, which Aiven needs for accessing your GCP account.
+In [the next step](/docs/platform/howto/byoc/create-custom-cloud#deploy-template), you'll deploy this template in your GCP account to acquire a privilege-bearing service account (SA), which Aiven needs for accessing your GCP account.
 </TabItem>
 </Tabs>